xuhcc/beancount-exchangerates/README.md

 # Beancount Exchange Rates

-Price source for [Beancount](http://furius.ca/beancount/) that can load data from https://frankfurter.dev or similar providers.
+Price source for [Beancount](http://furius.ca/beancount/) that can load data from <https://frankfurter.dev> or other providers with similar APIs.

 ## Providers